 The version of Chicken A La King I have always made for us was naturally gluten free except for a small amount of flour, so it was easy to substitute my Two-Ingredient Gluten-Free Flour Mix to make a gluten-free version.
 I just never got around to making this recipe dairy free after Son also went dairy free.

 Son hasn’t bugged me too much over the years about making gluten-free, dairy-free Chicken A La King for him, but when we went camping on July 4th, once again he wistfully mentioned missing Chicken A La King.
-An immediate pang of guilt went through me.
-Of course, we were camping and while I have no doubt that I could make Chicken A La King in that setting, we had lots of other great meals to keep him and us happy that weekend.
+An immediate wave of guilt went through me.
+Of course, we were camping and while I have no doubt that I could make Chicken A La King in that setting, I didn’t have the needed ingredients with me and we had lots of other great meals to keep him and us happy that weekend.

 What did Son think of this recipe?
 He thought it was fantastic!
 Of course, his review made me very, very happy!
 He ate the big plate shown here and then ate the entire remainder of all that I’d made once he got back home.